cmackenzie1/uuidgen.dev/pages/content/posts/hello.md

 As a proof-of-concept, and to show how incredibly fast ⚡ (and easy) it is to deploy a service WORLDWIDE 🌎 using [Cloudflare Workers](https://workers.cloudflare.com/), I created `uuidgen.dev`!

-`uuidgen.dev` is self-proclaiming itself as its very own UUID-as-a-Service offering, because, y'know, why not?
+`uuidgen.dev` is self-proclaimed as its very own UUID-as-a-Service offering, because, y'know, why not?

 ### Getting Started